criadoperez/stacks-docs/docs/understand-stacks/microblocks.md

 ## Introduction

 Microblocks are a protocol-level feature of the Stacks blockchain that solve the technical challenge of transaction latency.
-Because each Stacks block is anchored to a Bitcoin block through the [Proof-of-Transfer consensus mechanism][], Stacks is necessarily limited to the same block times as the Bitcoin network.
+Because each Stacks block is anchored to a Bitcoin block through the [Proof-of-Transfer consensus mechanism](../understand-stacks/proof-of-transfer), Stacks is necessarily limited to the same block times as the Bitcoin network.
 Microblocks allow the Stacks blockchain to perform state transitions between anchor blocks.